smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

- ---> change token var names to be easier to follow... like evrywhere....
-		lexer, parser + sort + main....

  ---> fix all errors and exit codes

  ---> check if the parser syntax error thing is actually ok